blackfalcon/articles/general_rants/designers_in_a_developers_world.md

 But then again, there is this *just in time* principal I was talking about.
 This concept is that you don't build things till you need them.
 In a lot of ways, this makes perfect sense.
 But in some ways, this is very hard to deliver.
 Many creative teams struggle with what this means to them.

 ##The emergence of the desi-gineer
 New worlds need new people to solve new problems.
 We as professionals need to evolve into the new roles that our industry demands of us.
-Sometimes this means creating new roles and at times this means that we need to combine the skills of others to create something amazing.
+Combine skills to create something amazing.

 Let's face it, the UI of modern apps is a complicated beast.
 Where it was typically custom that any app developer would simply assume the role of developing the UI, many shops are waking up to the idea that this is a discipline of it's own.
 Browsers, platforms, devices and the growing array of supporting technologies all growing at a mind boggling rate.
 Performance factors, responsive, adaptive, progressive enhancement, unique problems that require their own special attention.